Kanban-Zai/kanban-zai-version-1.0/core.md

 THE PROCESS

-Kanban-Zai is a hybrid collaboration between hardware and wetware.
-Computers automate the process and humans provide the creative power.
-Because quite frankly we are better at it.
+Kanban-Zai is a collaboration process.

 (Investigate -> Ideate -> descope -> iterate)